chadgeary/aws-pipeline-eks/README.md

 - k8s-kubeapps.tf is the bitnami published kubeapps chart
 - k8s-efs-csi.tf is the aws published EFS driver chart
 - k8s-metrics.tf is the bitnami published metrics server chart
-- k8s-cloudblock.tf is the local chart in charts/cloudblock/ which is a proof of concept/tooling around for EFS.
+- k8s-charts-cloudblock.tf is the local chart in charts/cloudblock/ which is a proof of concept/tooling around.
 It'll probably mirror https://github.com/chadgeary/cloudblock